mohamednizzad/PromptGuard/README.md

 **Raw prompt:**
 ```
-My client Priya Nadarajah, NIC 912345678V, reached out via
+My client John Doe, NIC 999995678V, reached out via
-priya.n@gmail.com about a data breach at MediCare Pvt Ltd.
+john.doe@example.com about a data breach at ABCXYZ Pvt Ltd.
-Her phone is 0771234567.
-The breach exposed her HIV status
+Her phone is 0777654321.
+The breach exposed her health records
+including her HIV status from the XYZABC Hospital
-from her Colombo General admission in March 2024.
+admission in March 2024.
+Draft a letter to the Data Protection
-Draft a letter to the DPA under Section 23 of the PDPA.
+Authority under Section 23 of the PDPA.
 ```

 **After Stage 1 (regex):**
 ```
-My client Priya Nadarajah, NIC [REDACTED_NIC], reached out via
+My client John Doe, NIC [REDACTED_NIC], reached out via
-[REDACTED_EMAIL] about a data breach at MediCare Pvt Ltd.
+[REDACTED_EMAIL] about a data breach at XYZABC Hospital.
 Her phone is [REDACTED_PHONE].
-The breach exposed her HIV status
+The breach exposed her health records
+including her HIV status from the XYZABC Hospital
-from her Colombo General admission in March 2024.
+admission in March 2024.
+Draft a letter to the Data Protection
-Draft a letter to the DPA under Section 23 of the PDPA.
+Authority under Section 23 of the PDPA.
 ```

 **After Stage 2 (Gemma 4:e4b):**
 ```
 My client [REDACTED_NAME], NIC [REDACTED_NIC], reached out via
-[REDACTED_EMAIL] about a data breach at [REDACTED_ORG].
+[REDACTED_EMAIL] about a data breach at [REDACTED_ORGANIZATION].
 Her phone is [REDACTED_PHONE].
-The breach exposed
+The breach exposed her health records
-[REDACTED_HEALTH_CONDITION] from a hospital admission in
+including [REDACTED_HEALTH_CONDITION] from a hospital admission in
 [REDACTED_TIMEFRAME].
-Draft a letter to the DPA under Section 23 of the PDPA.
+Draft a letter to the Data Protection Authority
+under Section 23 of the PDPA.
 ```

 The AI receives a complete, actionable task.
 Your client's identity, health status, and organization are never transmitted.